radumarias/syncoxiders/website/pages/poc-demo.md

 - make sure changes are reflected on `dst` remote

 **We use git to catch the changes, how it works:**
-- we keep a git repo in a `repo` folder
 - we have 2 special directories for src and dst
     - `mnt`: where the actual files are
     - `repo`: the git repo that must persist between runs